 Although the scenery was amazing I started to wonder if Quinta Nova would be worth the drive we were making.
 After all, we were going to Porto the next day, so spending only one night in the Douro Valley required quite the detour.

-Quinta Nova de Nossa Senhora do Carmo, our hotel in the Douro valley
+Quinta Nova de Nossa Senhora do Carmo, our Douro valley vineyard accommodation

 A warm welcome at Quinta Nova made all my doubts disappear.
 We’d made the right choice friving here from Coimbra before going to Porto.
 The peace and quiet of this place actually made us whisper for the first fifteen minutes we were there, as we didn’t want to break the calm.